-A billiard problem concerns the motion of a particle inside the domain bounded by a closed plane curve Γ (or the domain bounded by a hypersurface of some higher-dimensional Euclidean space).
+A billiard problem concerns the motion of a particle inside the domain bounded by a closed plane curve $\Gamma$ (or the domain bounded by a hypersurface of some higher-dimensional Euclidean space).
 The motion in the interior of the domain is along straight lines, with elastic collisions at the boundary according to the optical law of reflection: the angles of incidence and reflection are equal.
 These dynamical systems were first introduced by Birkhoff [9].
-See [41, 57, 18] for a general description.
+See [40, 56, 17] for a general description.

-In the case of dispersing billiards (i.e. when the boundary is a union of concave components), the dynamics is chaotic [55]; indeed, such billiards exhibit ergodicity, the Bernoulli property, sensitive dependence on initial conditions, and so forth.
+In the case of dispersing billiards (i.e. when the boundary is a union of concave components), the dynamics is chaotic [54]; indeed, such billiards exhibit ergodicity, the Bernoulli property, sensitive dependence on initial conditions, and so forth.
 In fact, it was believed for some years that billiards without any dispersing walls could not display chaos.

 Thus it came as a surprise when Bunimovich, in his famous paper, detailed a proof that the billiard in a stadium exhibits the Bernoulli property [12].
 The boundary of the stadium billiard consists of two straight parallel lines connected at either end by semicircles.
-Stadia are C^1 and convex, but not C^2 or strictly convex.
-We study the class of C^1 strictly convex billiards bounded by finitely many circular arcs.
-No billiard in this class satisfies the celebrated B-condition-that is, all circular arcs can be completed to a disk within the billiard domain-, which is the hallmark for the defocusing mechanism in billiards whose focusing boundaries are all circular arcs [18, Section 8.3].
-In spite of it, we observe several chaotic phenomena.
+Stadia are $C^1$ and convex, but not $C^2$ or strictly convex.
+We study the class of $C^1$ strictly convex billiards bounded by finitely many circular arcs.
+No billiard in this class satisfies the celebrated B-condition-that is, the condition that all circular arcs can be completed to a disk within the billiard domain-, which is the hallmark for the defocusing mechanism in billiards whose focusing boundaries are all circular arcs [17, Section 8.3].
+In spite of this, we observe several chaotic phenomena.